Named Top Lawyers in Las Vegas by Greenspan Media Group/Vegas, Inc., & Desert Companion

 Will Challenges and Will Contests:

-A will can look perfectly valid, but it can be challenged on various grounds, including that it is a fake or that it was revoked or that the testator was not mentally competent when he or she signed or on the grounds that the chief beneficiary of the will used undue influence to get the testator to sign it.
+A will can look perfectly valid, but it can be challenged on various grounds, including that it is a fake or that it was revoked or that the testator was not mentally competent when he or she signed or on the grounds that a major beneficiary of the will used undue influence to get the testator to sign it.

 A valid way to revoke a will is to physically destroy the original.
 Obviously, in some cases many copies may have been made and it may be beyond the testator's control to destroy all copies.
 For this reason courts want an original will filed.
 See Will Original vs. Copy.
-If the original has been destroyed by accident, the court will consider evidence that the destruction was accidental and it may accept a copy.
+If the original has been destroyed by accident or cannot be located, the court will demand and consider evidence that the destruction or loss of the original was accidental and it may accept a copy.
 However, if someone challenges the copy the court will probably conduct a hearing to determine if it should accept the copy.

 The claims of undue influence and incompetence of the testator usually go together, but not always.
 The test of the testator's competence is not a tough one.
 Often Dad (whose wife predeceased him or divorced him), and was an old man when he wrote his will, leaves all or a substantial part of his estate to pretty young woman and Dad's adult children feel this isn't right.
 In looking at this situation a Court will likely consider the following: